 WiseLite TDS (Total Dissolved Solids) Indicator

-The WiseLite TDS water tester is a meter that demonstrates the presence of dissolved solids (heavy metals, inorganic minerals, salts) in water.
+The WiseLite TDS water tester is a meter that demonstrates the presence of total dissolved solids (heavy metals, inorganic minerals, salts) in water.
 This Total Dissolved Solids meter consists of a 5-watt bulb in a socket attached to two separate bare copper wires connected to an electrical cord and encased in a protective plastic tube.

 Most people are surprised to learn pure distilled water is essentially a nonconductor of electrical current.
-When the WiseLite is plugged into a 120 volt outlet and partially immersed (bulb up) into a glass of high quality, distilled water, the bulb will not light.
+When the WiseLite TDS water tester is plugged into a 120-volt outlet and partially immersed (bulb up) into a glass of high-quality distilled water the bulb will not light.
 If a pinch of common table salt (sodium chloride) is added to the distilled water, the sodium (Na+) and the chloride (Cl-) ions traveling back and forth between the wires cause the circuit to be completed and thus the bulb will glow.
-The higher the concentration of salt, the brighter the glow.
+The higher the concentration of salt, the brighter this water test meter will glow.

 Repeating the same procedure with a new glass of distilled water and sugar (an organic compound) will not cause the light to glow since most organic substances are non-electrolytes.
-Most tap waters have electrolytes present in the form of inorganic dissolved solids; the higher the concentration of electrolytes, the brighter the WiseLite TDS water tester will glow.
+Most tap waters have electrolytes present in the form of inorganic total dissolved solids; the higher the concentration of electrolytes, the brighter the WiseLite TDS water tester will glow.

 - For use with 120 Volt AC electricity only